 Platinum Card from American Express is a strong option for frequent flyers to get the Amex points they need to book a Delta One suite.
 The $550 annual fee may be steep, but that comes with at least a 60,000-point welcome bonus after spending $5,000 within three months and an unbeatable set of travel perks.
-But be sure to check to see if you qualify for a 100,000-point bonus.
+But be sure to check to see if you qualify for an even bigger bonus.

 But it’s also hard to deny the value of the Chase Sapphire Preferred Card in this situation.
 After spending $4,000 within three months, you’ll earn a 60,000 point bonus – and the card carries just a $95 annual fee.
 Transfer those points over to Virgin Atlantic, and you’re set!

 Click Here to get more information about the Chase Sapphire Preferred Card.